 For me, spiders are the absolute creepiest thing.
 I’d rather battle a horde of zombies than take on one giant spider.
 EEK!

-If you don’t have a huge porch and want some small porch Halloween decorations, it’s a good idea to feature just one unique element as a sort of centerpiece and surround it with smaller scary elements like the blackbirds, jack-o-lanterns, cobwebs, and bats.
+If you don’t have a huge porch and want some small decorations, it’s a good idea to feature just one unique element as a sort of centerpiece and surround it with smaller scary elements like the blackbirds, jack-o-lanterns, cobwebs, and bats.

+Blackbird Wreath: Who doesn’t love a good upcycle?!
+This Blackbird Wreath from Oh My Creative is inventive and affordable to make.
 Since I don’t have a covered porch, I am very limited in what I can use for a wreath.
 This idea seems fairly sturdy for outdoor use.

-Halloween Porch #11: This bold black and white porch features a striped rug, lighted trees, and an arrangement of pumpkins and fall foliage.
+Halloween Porch #12: This bold black and white porch features a striped rug, lighted trees, and an arrangement of pumpkins and fall foliage.
 I love the idea of mixing fall and Halloween so that there isn’t as much need to store stuff or spend hours redecorating.